Vietnamese clothing: Chinese Conquest Period of Vietnam

-The Kingdom of Nanyue (204 BC–111 BC) was conquered and colonized by the Han Chinese under the Han dynasty in 111 BC.
+The Kingdom of Nanyue (204 BC–111 BC) was conquered and ruled by the Han Chinese under the Han dynasty in 111 BC.
 The Chinese ruled over Northern Vietnam for 1000 years until c.
 900 AD.
 This time, it was the Chinese which lead to acculturation process referred as Sinicization.
 The clothing of officials in Northern Vietnam followed the regulations of the Chinese dress.
 However, even during the Han dynasty (202 BC – 220 AD), there was still very little Chinese migration into Northern Vietnam.
 It was in the subsequent centuries after the fall of the Han dynasty that there was a large influx of Chinese in the region of Annan.

-From period of 43 AD to 939 AD, the direct rule of the Chinese in Northern Vietnam led to the Chinese clothing influence on the local clothing styles, especially the local elites; this also included the leaders who rebelled against the rule of the Chinese who typically wore Chinese-style clothing.
+From 43 AD to 939 AD, the direct rule of the Chinese in Northern Vietnam led to the Chinese clothing influence on the local clothing styles, especially the local elites; this also included the leaders who rebelled against the rule of the Chinese who typically wore Chinese-style clothing.
 The Elites wore clothing made of silk which were colourful and decorated while commoners wore plain hemp-based clothing.
 According to the Book of the Later Han by Fan Ye, the civilization of Lingnan started with Ren Yan and Xi Guang (both Han Officials in Jiaozhi and Jiuzhen respectively) who were credited for introducing hats and sandals to the people of Lingnan along with many other aspects, such as agriculture.

 Non-Chinese immigrants were attracted to the Tang dynasty-ruled Annan, and non-Chinese migrants started settling in the neighbouring areas; the blending of Chinese culture, Mon-Khmer, and Tai-Kradai in northern Vietnam led to the development of the national majority, the Vietnamese people.
 The elites followed the Chinese clothing system more closely once the regions had been incorporated into the Chinese imperial system.
-During the thousand years of colonization, the Vietnamese adopted Chinese clothing, but local customs and styles yet were not assimilated and lost.
+During the thousand years of imperial domination, the Vietnamese adopted Chinese clothing, but local customs and styles were never lost and became incorporated with Vietnamese society.